 Programs targeting gang activities are most effective when paired with focused deterrence.
 This represents a combination of targeting people and behaviors.
 Drug treatment has also shown strong positive effects.
-Mexico has begun implementing drug court programs, starting in Nuevo León and Morelos35 - two states that have shown an improvement in the MPI since 2011.
-Drug courts offer a specific justice process to first-time offenders charged with narcotics related crimes, supporting the justice delivery component of a well-functioning government.
-They are most effective when they help people avoid prison and access treatment for drug use because these efforts help reintegrate individuals into society, contributing to high levels of human capital.
-But organized crime groups can exert significant influence on drug users, sometimes recruiting "foot soldiers" from drug treatment centers.36 Effective drug treatment and drug court programs address the different causes of drug crimes: addiction and/or involvement in organized crime.
+Mexico has begun implementing drug court programs, starting in Nuevo León and Morelos - two states that have shown an improvement in the MPI since 2011.
+Drug courts offer a specific justice process to first-time offenders charged with narcotics related crimes, supporting the justice delivery a.
+Hot-spot policing focused on small geographic locations that have been identified as high risk crime areas.